vnpugh/Rock-Paper-Scissors/README.md

 take an integer as input representing the move made by the player, and return an integer representing the result of the game.
 The result would be defined as 0 for a tie, 1 for a win, and -1 for a loss.
 However, this method takes in no parameters and returns void after I decided to try another method.</p>
-<p>◾I initially created the <strong>GameHistory</strong> class to keep track of the history of the game by recording the moves made by each player and the winner of each game.
+<p>◾I initially created the <strong>GameHistory</strong> class to keep track of the history of the game by recording the
+moves made by each player and the winner of each game.
 I also created three private instance variables: "player1Moves", "player2Moves", and "winners", all of which are of type ArrayList<String>.
 This class also has a constructor that initializes each of the three ArrayList variables to a new, empty ArrayList of type String.
+<br><br>
 Additionally, this class has two public methods.
 The first method "addMove()" takes three String parameters which represents the moves made by both players and the winner of the game.
 Next, these player moves and the winner are added to the respective ArrayList variables.
 The second public method "printHistory()" does not take any parameters and prints a message "Game History:" to the console.
 I also wanted to include this class to iterate through the size of the "player1Moves" ArrayList using a for loop and then the moves made by both players and the winner for each game will be printed to the console.
-Overall, the "printHistory()" method is used to display the history of the game stats.</p>
+Overall, the "printHistory()" method is used to display the history of the game stats. </p>
 <p>◾The <strong>ComputerPlayer</strong> class was created to represent a computer player, and this class extends the "Player"
 class.
 The class overrides two methods: "getChoice()" and "getName()".
 The "getChoice()" method generates a random integer using the Java "Random" class and then uses a switch statement to convert that integer into one of three String choices: "rock", "paper", or "scissors".
-The chosen String is then returned from the method. <br>
+The chosen String is then returned from the method.
 I wanted to use a switch statement to handle the "getChoice" functionality to make the code more readable and maintainable compared to using a series of if-else statements.
 Finally, the "getName()" method returns the name of the player as "Computer".
 </p>